 - In the case of organisations etc, use capitals and follow how they themselves render their name: Taxpayers’ Alliance but also HomeOwners Alliance

-- Further to the above, HomeOwners Alliance sees itself as a homeowners’ alliance
+- Further to the above, the HomeOwners Alliance sees itself as a homeowners’ alliance

 - Adhere to the basic principle: use as little punctuation as possible while maintaining clarity and accuracy